Comparative Study of Virtual Machines and Containers for DevOps Developers: Results

 \subsection{Initial Human Efforts}

-When we say human efforts required to setup a virtualization solution, we mean to quantify the human effort index in various classes like cost incurred in the form of infrastructure costs, time to set up the infrastructure and time to start and stop the virtualization services.
+To quantify the level of human effort needed to set up a virtualization solution, we assessed several factors that affect the the infrastructure costs, such as time required to set up the infrastructure, and the time needed to start and stop the virtualization services.